foliovision/fv-wordpress-flowplayer/readme.txt

 Please check if these issues also appear when using the default Wordpress template.
 There seems to be some sort of conflict between the Flowplayer CSS and your theme CSS.

+= Fullscreen is not working properly for me =

+Are you using some old lightbox plugin like http://www.4mj.it/slimbox-wordpress-plugin/ ?
+Or are you putting the video into Iframe?
+Also, the video should not be placed in an HTML element with lowered z-index.

 = How to make this plugin WPMU compatible? =

 Just copy the plugin into wp-content/plugins and then activate it on each blog where you want to use it.